gravitational/gravity/docs/5.x/glossary.md

 ## [Bandwagan](/pack/#custom-installation-screen)

-A sample Custom Installation Screen packaged with Telekube that allows a user to create credentials and enable or disable remote access to an Application Cluster.
+A sample Custom Installation Screen packaged with Gravity that allows a user to create credentials and enable or disable remote access to an Application Cluster.

 ## [Operation Plan](/cluster/#updating-a-cluster)

 ## [Cluster Spec](/)

 Provides the infrastructure resources that satisfy the requirements defined by the application bundle.
 Remember that in case of a [manual installation](quickstart/#installing-the-application) of an application bundle the user is responsible to provide the same information manually to create a cluster.